 How a team makes decisions, assigns work, and holds members accountable determines team success.
 With the potential power of the impact of these interactions on team success, why leave team member interaction to chance?
 In dealing with an effective team, you need to form team relationship guidelines or team norms early to ensure team success.

 10 Tips for Dealing With People Every Day at Work

 No matter your job or your workplace, dealing with people effectively is a must for success.
 Dealing with people successfully every day will make work more fun and inspiring.
 Dealing with people is both a joy and a challenge.

-But, dealing with people successfully is the most significant factor determining whether you will have the impact and influence you need to accomplish your mission at work.
+But, dealing with people successfully is the most significant factor in determining whether you will have the impact and influence you need to accomplish your mission at work.
 Dealing with people effectively is a skill that you can learn.
 Here is how you can become the most successful at dealing with people at work.